Bribery in Rating Systems: A Game-Theoretic Perspective: Profit Modeling on Data Observation

-where $\Omega_1=a^b$ and $\Omega_2 = n\cdot b$.
-The number of installs based on ratings also shows a snowball effect, when a few buyers explore a good app, everyone else wants to pile it on.
-On top of the observation, app owners competed to increase their app evaluation in order to increase their purchase revenue.
-For a single seller, with limited number of buyers, maximizing its own payoff will influence one another's welfare.
-To this end, the problem can be represented as economic game.
+where $k=a^b$ and $\Omega = n\cdot b$.
+The number of installs based on ratings also shows a snowball effect; when a few buyers explore a good app, everyone else wants to pile it on.
+Following the observation, app owners competed to increase their app evaluation in order to increase their purchase revenue.
+For a single seller, with limited potential buyers in the platform, maximizing its own payoff will influence the other's welfare.
+Hence, the problem can be represented as an economic game.

-To present our model, we assume in the rating system, each seller can observe the current buyers of other sellers', as well as the current evaluation from the buyers.
-The common knowledge in our game: \textit{a)}.
-The players are rational, meaning they hoping to maximize their payoffs. \textit{b)}.
-In static game, all the players know their own payoffs as well as others, but also that all the players know that all the players know all the players' payoffs, and that all the players know that all the players know that all the players know all the players' payoffs, and so on, ad infinitum.
-We first let the number of buyers be constant in static game, the bribery space for a seller is the buyers that have not interacted with that seller.
-We relax the restriction in dynamic game, in which new buyers are considered in the strategy space.

-In deed, our study can be applied to all rating-based systems in which individuals influence the decision of one other in the opinion they give and bribery can disrupt buyers to interact with fake reputable sellers.

-\textbf{Related research lines}: Our approach relates to several research lines in computational social choice, game theory and reputation systems.

-\begin{description} \item[Computational social choice] In our studied rating system, sellers trying to influence potential buyers' decisions to maximize their own expected payoff.
-The problem is analogous to lobbying and bribery in computational social choice, where agents manipulate or modify their outcomes to reach their objectives~\cite{faliszewski2009hard,faliszewski2009llull}.
-Lobbying and bribery are established concepts in computational social choice, the research range from the seminal contribution of~\cite{helpman2001lobbying} to recent studies such as vote buying in~\cite{Parkes2017Thwarting}. \item[Reputation systems] Dishonest ratings influence the accuracy of reputation evaluation, hence, a robust reputation system should detect the attacks and mitigate the influence caused by the attacks~\cite{xu2017online}.
-Otherwise, the disruptive reputation can influence other agents.
-In this sense, ours can be seen as a study of reputation in Multi-agent systems ~\cite{jiang2013evolutionary}.
-To analyse the harm of unfair ratings, more recent studies based on information theory are proposed in papers~\cite{wang2015quantifying} and~\cite{wang2016harmful}. \end{description}